-The mobile communications sector in Brazil is characterised by the presence of seven mobile operators.
+The mobile communications sector in Brazil is characterised by the presence of 4 national mobile operators (Vivo, TIM, Claro and Oi), 2 regional operators (Algar Telecom and Sercomtel) and 1 operator yet to commence service as a national operator (Nextel).
 The largest operator, Vivo, has a market share of 29%, followed by TIM (26%), Claro (24.5%) and Oi (18.5%).
-The three smallest operators (Nextel, Algar Telecom and Sercomtel) have a joint market share of approximately 2%.10
+The three smallest operators (Nextel, Algar Telecom and Sercomtel) have a joint market share of approximately 2%.
+10